List of university a cappella groups in the United Kingdom: DeciBelles

 The DeciBelles came third in their ICCA quarterfinal in Exeter in 2019, qualifying for the ICCA UK semifinal.
 They also reached the ICCA UK Semifinals in 2020.
 The same year, they won the inaugural Open A cappella Competition, with group member Jade Harvey picking up the 'Exceptional Vocal Percussion' award.

 Vox

-Vox won the 'People's Choice' award at the Open A cappella Competition in both 2023 and 2024.
+Vox won the 'People's Choice' award at the Open A cappella Competition in both 2024 and 2025.
+They were also featured on the hit Netflix show Sex Education.

 Durham University

 Northern Lights

 Northern Lights are the leading competitive mixed voice a cappella group from Durham University.
 The group was formed as Palatinotes in 2013 and in their first year they performed at the 2014 Edinburgh Fringe Festival.
 In 2015 they released their first single, Dancing in the Moonlight, reached the UK semi-final of the ICCAs, picking up an award for 'Outstanding Vocal Percussion', and returned to the Edinburgh Fringe with their show, The Northern Lights Display.

 In 2016 they competed again in the ICCAs, coming second in their quarter-final and winning both 'Outstanding Soloist' and 'Outstanding Vocal Percussion' awards.
 They also competed in the semi-final of the Voice Festival UK.
 They took part in a concert of Shakespeare-inspired music in Durham Cathedral in June 2016 along with other Durham University music groups, celebrating the 400th anniversary of Shakespeare's death.

 In August 2016 they released their first EP, Bright Lights Small City, before returning to the Edinburgh Fringe for a third run with their show, 'The Voice Awakens'.

 Northern Lights were the winners of the Northern region quarter-final of the 2017 ICCAs, once again taking home 'Outstanding Soloist' and 'Outstanding Vocal Percussion'.
 They also took their show Fantastic Beats and Where to Find Them to the Edinburgh Fringe after a one-night preview at Durham's Assembly Rooms Theatre.

 In 2018, Northern Lights put on their first show with a group from outside the university, collaborating with the youth choir Urban Voices at the Gala Theatre in Durham.
 Later that year, they placed third in the UK semi-final of the ICCAs after winning the Northern quarter-finals, where they also won 'Outstanding Soloist' and 'Outstanding Arrangement'.
 They also recorded their second EP, Castles in the Sky.

 Northern Lights won the Northern quarter-final of ICCA again in 2019, also receiving 'Outstanding Soloist' and 'Outstanding Arrangement' awards.
 The following year, Northern Lights placed 2nd in the UK semi-final, after winning the Northern quarter-final for the fourth time in a row, and received 'Outstanding Soloist'.
 In 2022, they placed third in the UK semi-final, after winning their quarter-final, and received 'Outstanding Arrangement' and 'Outstanding Soloist' once again.
 They also featured in A Capella at the Gala as part of Durham County Council's Durham Vocal Festival, a music outreach event aimed at young people from across the North East of England.